Batoul2020/DOM-practice/README.md

 # DOM-practice
-Assign element using html DOM
+Assign element using HTML DOM
+a very simple example of DOM
+few lines of code to explain how to use HTML DOM to manipulate an element